 - [UPDATED] Volleyball-inspired home workout ideas - LINK

 - Volleyball England hosted a return to play webinar for clubs on 6th August.
 If you missed it, you can rewatch the presentation and Q&A session on our YouTube channel - LINK

 - The presentation slides for the return to play webinar for clubs are also available to download - LINK

-- [NEW] On 15th October, Sue Storey, CEO of Volleyball England, led a Covid briefing to explain how the new three-tier lockdown system impacts volleyball - LINK
+- On 15th October, Sue Storey, CEO of Volleyball England, led a Covid briefing to explain how the new three-tier lockdown system impacts volleyball (please note there are now small changes to the system since it was first announced) - LINK

 - Covid-19 Officer role description - LINK